mkyUt321/Steganography-Tool/README.md

 ## How does it work?

 ## Usage
-The release version of the executable file can be found at `"SteganographyTool\bin\Release\net8.0-windows\SteganographyTool.exe"`.
+The executable file is `SteganographyTool.exe`.

 ### Hiding a File